 This web-based timeline history of The Lutheran Theological Seminary at Philadelphia has 14 “chapters” much like a book.
 But unlike many books, typically read from the beginning to the end, this online history is one you can plug into at any of the 14 segments.
 Choose the period when you were enrolled at the school or knew it best – or not.
 Skip through to what might interest you.
 Feel free to comment on anything you see, and add your thoughts and memories on Your Page!

 Each chapter has an introduction hosted by LTSP’s Professor of the History of Religion in North America, Dr. Jon Pahl.
 Each chapter also has a written introduction.
 The first chapter does not begin when the seminary was founded in 1864, as you might think it should.
 The first chapter focuses on the Reformation period and Reformer Martin Luther.
 Why?
 Quite simply, the seeds that made the seminary’s founding possible were sown there, as retired Ministerium of Pennsylvania Professor Timothy J. Wengert, so eloquently describes in an interview conducted in March, 2013.
+The Rev. Dr. Philip Krey, at right, talks about the 150th Anniversary.
+Dr. Krey, who presided at the 150th commencement, was succeeded by the Rev. Dr. David Lose as LTSP president starting with the fall semester of 2015.

 Other historical figures and populations helped lay the seminary’s groundwork.
 This online history features segments on Henry Melchior Muhlenberg, the arrival of Swedes and Finns in Delaware and the colonies, and the founding of Germantown by influential aristocrat Francis Daniel Pastorius.
 Then on to the founding of the seminary near what is today The Gallery at Market East on east Market Street in downtown Philadelphia.